-Passed under the radar of most of the world watchmaking community, we tell you the story of the Omega Speedmaster given by the Apollo 11 team during their 1969 "Giant Leap Tour" to the last Shah of Iran.
-Mohammad Reza Pahlavi.
+Having gone under the radar of much of the global watchmaking community, we tell you the story of Omega Speedmaster given by the Apollo 11 team during their 1969 “Giant Leap Tour” to the last Shah of Iran, Mohammad Reza Pahlavi.

 1969, The Apollo 11 Astronaut World Tour